ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     echo '$VRBL'
     echo "$VRBL"

 However, some commands try to be 'smarter' about this behavior, so it's a little hard to predict what will happen in all cases.
-It's safest to experiment first when planning a command that depends on quoting ... list filenames first, instead of changing them, etc.
+It's safest to experiment first when planning a command that depends on quoting ... list filenames first, instead of changing them, etc. Finally, the 'backtic' characters \` (same key - unSHIFTED - as the tielde ~) causes the shell to interpret what's between them as a command, and return the result.

+    echo `$VRBL`  # tries to execute a command with the name *someText* newVRBL=`echo $VRBL`
+    echo $vewVRBL

+Delightfully confusing, eh?
+Just be prepared to experiment.

 Manipulation of a FASTA File
 -----------------------------